Unison Health and Community Services seeks individuals with a diverse range of skills and backgrounds for membership on the Board of Directors.

 Geoff Cowper-Smith, Vice-Chair

-Geoff is a lawyer at Goodmans LLP where he focuses his practice on corporate, commercial and information technology law.
+Geoff is the General Counsel and member of the executive team of a publicly-traded health and wellness company.
 He holds a Bachelor of Arts & Business from the University of Waterloo and a Juris Doctor (Law) from the University of Western Ontario.
 Prior to commencing his practice of law, Geoff founded and operated an information technology consulting company.
 Experiences Geoff had living in, and watching the changes and developments surrounding, Regent Park drew him to Unison.
-He joined the Board to lend his experience and perspective to Unison and supports growing and maintaining healthy communities in Toronto excited to join the Unison family.
+He joined the Board to lend his experience and perspective to Unison and supports growing and maintaining healthy communities in Toronto.

 Elese Allin, Treasurer

-Elese has worked in the financial services industry for the last twelve years focusing on corporate finance, restructuring and accounting services.
-She is currently a director at Alvarez & Marsal where she provides advisory services to management teams, corporate boards, shareholders and lender groups related to acquisitions, divestitures, refinancings and restructurings.
+Elese has worked in the financial services industry for the last 12 to 15 years focusing on corporate finance, restructuring, and accounting services.
+She is currently a senior director at Alvarez & Marsal where she provides advisory services to management teams, corporate boards, shareholders, and lender groups related to acquisitions, divestitures, refinancings and restructurings.
 Elese has significant experience in strategic planning and working as part of a team to make decisions and drive results.
-Elese holds a bachelor’s degree with honors in business administration from Wilfrid Laurier University and has also earned her Chartered Professional Accountant (CPA, CA) designation and is a Charted Financial Analyst (CFA).
+Elese holds a bachelor’s degree with honours in business administration from Wilfrid Laurier University and has also earned her Chartered Professional Accountant (CPA, CA) designation and is a Charted Financial Analyst (CFA).
 Elese strongly supports Unison’s vision of healthy communities and is looking forward to bringing her experience to the Unison board to add value wherever she can.

 Laverne Blake, Secretary

-Richard has over 15 years of government and private sector experience.
-Richard has a Masters of Public Policy from Simon Fraser University and a Bachelors of Arts in Political Science from the University of Ottawa.
-Currently, Richard is the President of the Ontario Craft Wineries, which presents over 100 VQA winery properties across the province of Ontario.
+Richard is a dynamic professional with government and private sector experience.
+Richard has a Master of Public Policy from Simon Fraser University and a Bachelor of Arts in Political Science from the University of Ottawa.
+Currently, Richard is the President of the Wine Council of Ontario, which presents over 100 VQA winery properties across the province of Ontario.
 Richard brings to the Board professional experience in policy development; government relations and advocacy; stakeholder engagement and outreach; consensus building and non-profit Board Development; as well as strategic communications and issues management support.
-Through his commitment to community, Richard volunteers his time with Journalists for Human Rights and hopes to make a valuable contribution to Unison.
+Through his commitment to the community, Richard volunteers his time with Journalists for Human Rights and hopes to make a valuable contribution to Unison.